iv-one/verbiste-rust/README.md

 This project is vibe coded and is used for personal needs (i.e., learning French).
 It may not follow all best practices and is primarily intended for personal use.

+Note: Earlier versions of this repository used a repository-wide GPL license.
+The current licensing model applies per component as described above.

 ## Licensing

 This repository contains multiple independent components that are licensed